cap-js/docs/java/cqn-services/remote-services.md

 ```
 :::

 The plain XSUAA service binding does not contain the URL of the remote API.
-Therefore it needs to be explicitly configured in the `options` section.
+Therefore, it needs to be explicitly configured in the `options` section.
-As the URL is typically not known at development time, it can be alternatively defined as an environment variable `CDS_REMOTE_SERVICES_<name>_OPTIONS_URL`.
+As the URL is typically not known at development time, it can be alternatively defined as an environment variable `CDS_REMOTE_SERVICES_<name>_OPTIONS_URL`, where `<name>` is `OtherCapService` for the example above.

 #### Configuring the Authentication Strategy